k1sul1/wordpress-theme-base/README.md

 - `<title>` is prefixed with the current environment to avoid confusion when working with multiple instances
 - Namespaces

-*: Not tested in an actual production project / not ready for the world yet.
+*: Not tested in an actual production project, probably works just fine

 ## Requirements